What 5 Things Do You Need to Know About Move-Away Cases?

 One of the most challenging divorce-related situations is a move-away case – a type of situation in which one parent with sole or joined custody of your children decides to move to a new city, state or country.

-Move-away cases can be legally nuanced and complicated, and it’s important to seek the advice of your family lawyer if you find yourself involved in one.
+Move-away cases can be legally nuanced and complicated, and it’s important to seek the advice of your move-away lawyer if you find yourself involved in one.
 In this post, we will share five things you need to know about move-away parenting cases.

 They can be legally complicated